vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 - Todo: Add about more fields

 #### Sample Pre-Generated Helm Charts
+Todo: Link following to the helm charts in `vmbc-deployment/vmbc-sample-deployments` directory

-- VMBC Four Node One Client Deployment with mutualTLS
+- VMBC Four Node and One Client Deployment
+   - mutual TLS
+   - Client JWT with server TLS
+   - Client JWT with mutual TLS
-- VMBC Four Node One Client Deployment with Client JWT and serverTLS
+- VMBC Four Node and Twelve Client Deployment
+   - mutual TLS
+   - Client JWT with server TLS
-- VMBC Four Node One Client Deployment with Client JWT and mutualTLS
+   - Client JWT with mutual TLS

 #### Generating new Helm Charts
 Todo: Add information about fields in deployment descriptor and link to running of orchestrator tool